Ralph J. Scott (fireboat): Description

 She is 100 ft long and can pump 17000 USgal/min.
 Her namesake is a former Chief Engineer of the LAFD.

 On 6 May 1924 voters approved a $400,000 bond issue for construction of a fireboat, a station to house it and auxiliary apparatus.

 Following completion of L.E.
-Caverly's designs, dated 31 January 1925, a $214,000 contract was awarded to the Los Angeles Shipbuilding and Drydock Corp.
-(Todd Shipyard) in San Pedro.
+Caverly's designs, dated 31 January 1925, a $214,000 contract was awarded to the Los Angeles Shipbuilding and Drydock Company in San Pedro.
 The contract called for a 1 October 1925 delivery date.
 On 25 October 1925, Mrs. Ralph J. Scott christened Los Angeles City No. 2.

 Commissioned 2 December 1925, Los Angeles City No. 2 went into service with a crew of 14, including a captain, a pilot, a mate, two engineers and nine firemen.

 The triple screw, white-painted fireboat was riveted steel construction.
 Her length is 99.3 feet, beam 19 feet, depth of hold 9 feet, 152 gross tons and fuel capacity 2,156 gallons.

 Originally Los Angeles City No. 2 was powered by seven 350-horsepower, 6-cylinder in-line Winton gasoline engines.
 Three of these Wintons drove the center, port and starboard propellers for a top rated speed of 17 kn (the fastest fireboat afloat).
 The four other Wintons operated the forward-mounted pumps.
 Increased pumping capacity resulted from the dual capability of the two wing propulsion engines when they were switched from propulsion to pumping mode.
 There are six Byron Jackson four-stage centrifugal pumps mounted in pairs forward of the propulsion system.
 Each is rated at 1700 USgal/min at 200 psi, for a total output of 10200 USgal/min.

 In 1945 the seven Winton propulsion engines were replaced by Hall Scott engines.
 Two 625 hp V-12 Hall Scott Defenders drive the outboard screws.
 A 275 hp 6-cylinder in-line Hall Scott Invader drives the center screw.

 The six Byron Jackson four-stage centrifugal pumps, mounted in pairs forward of the propulsion system are driven as follows: